gitter-lab/ssps/README.md

 # Sparse Signaling Pathway Sampling

-Code related to the preprint _Inferring Signaling Pathways with Probabilistic Programming_ (Merrell & Gitter, 2020) (under review).
+Code related to the manuscript _Inferring Signaling Pathways with Probabilistic Programming_ (Merrell & Gitter, 2020) (under review).

 This repository contains the following: